How To Use The Cash Envelope System To Save Money

 Creating—and sticking to—a budget is one of the cornerstones of personal finance.
 But if you’re struggling to find a budgeting system that works for you, you’re not alone.
 Using a cash envelope system can be a great way to take control of your budget.

 What is the cash envelope system?

-When it comes to budgeting methods, it doesn’t get much easier than the envelope system.
+When it comes to budgeting methods, it doesn’t get much easier than the cash envelope system.
 Though it’s been popularized in recent years by personal finance guru Dave Ramsey, this technique has actually been helping folks stick to a budget for decades.

 And it’s easy to see why.
 Unlike some other methods, the cash envelope system includes a built-in way to control your spending.
 Once you use up the available cash in a spending category, you simply have to do without for the rest of the month.

 How to set up the cash envelope system